Discover

 AI summary

-The Southern Hemisphere's first certified Passive House is for sale in Glendowie, Auckland, showcasing superior energy efficiency and comfort.
+The Southern Hemisphere's first certified Passive House is for sale in Glendowie, Auckland.
+This landmark home offers exceptional energy efficiency, maintaining a constant 20-22°C year-round with minimal heating required.

 This is a house that will remain in the record books, being the first certified Passive House in the entire Southern Hemisphere.
 The Glendowie home has been listed for the first time as the owners want to do it all again on a new site.